LLM Access

 |---|---|---|

-/llms.txt | Page index — every doc title and URL | Discovery / link maps |
+/llms.txt | Page index, every doc title and URL | Discovery / link maps |

 /llms-full.txt | All pages concatenated as one markdown blob | One-shot context dump |

-/<path>.md | Single page as markdown (/getting-started.md, …) | Pulling a specific page |
+/<path>.md | Single page as markdown (/foundation/what-is-radio.md, …) | Pulling a specific page |

 The /<path>.md form mirrors the live site.
 Any URL you can open in